ash0080/gun.doc.cn/Roadmap.md

  - 0.7 is SEA (security, encryption, authorization)

- - 0.8 will probably be LRU/expiry with continuous load testing
+ - 0.8 will probably be LRU / TTL / GC with continuous load testing

  - 0.9 will probably be fixing some embarrassing things I'm cheating on